 - Central Interim Storage of Spent Nuclear Fuel – Clab

-- Äspö Research Village; Chemistry lab., Bentonite lab. & Hard Rock Laboratory (URL)
+- Äspö Research Village; Chemistry laboratory, Multi purpose test facility, Material science laboratory and Hard Rock Laboratory (URL)